Experts Talk: Electric Fleet Charging Infrastructure Design with Justin Merkel

-A. Fleet operators will need to change their mindset on operating practices to accommodate the unique needs and extended fueling time of an electric fleet.
+Fleet operators will need to change their mindset on operating practices to accommodate the unique needs and extended fuelling time of an electric fleet.
 These changes include everything from number of vehicles to staff training.
-For example, a higher number of spare vehicles may be needed to support the same functions because charging takes longer than refueling.
+For example, a higher number of spare vehicles may be needed to support the same functions because charging takes longer than refuelling.
 As electric vehicle technology improves, a smaller fleet may be possible as better reliability with electric motors compared to combustion engines could reduce the need for spares on site.

-Geography (grade changes), head-wind, and extreme hot and cold climates can impact the amount of battery energy consumed and therefore the distance traveled between charges, resulting in potential route modifications.
+Geography (grade changes), head-wind, and extreme hot and cold climates can impact the amount of battery energy consumed and therefore the distance travelled between charges, resulting in potential route modifications.
 Mechanics will need to be trained on electric components and safety.

 Utilities are offering incentives for early adopters of EVs in order to learn more about the market.
 Some utilities have time-of-use metering where reduced rates are offered as an incentive for energy consumption during off peak times, which can significantly reduce fleet energy costs.
 Knowing what a fleet owner’s local electric utility is doing to incentivize or support electric vehicle adoption can help offset initial start-up costs.